Code-Institute-Submissions/hangman-game-2/README.md

 ![hurray](assets/images/heroku-end-winning.png)

-   * If user guessed all letters, display ASCII image - Hurray!
+   * If the user guessed all letters, display ASCII image - Hurray!
       * def hangman()

 ![game over](assets/images/game-over.png)
    * end of game display image ASCII art
-   * ask the player would he like to play again or exit the game using keybord or Run Programm button above
+   * ask the player would he like to play again or exit the game using a keyboard or Run Programm button above
    * user input what choice he made
       * def game_over()
       * def replay()